MAKE IT HARDER FOR

 By exploring the setups and principles of submissions from all angles

-One of the submissions that I understand the best is the ezekiel choke.
-Countless hours have gone into refining that choke, and I’ve experienced all kinds of resistance on the mat.
+Nowadays though, one of the submissions that I understand best IS the ezekiel choke.
+I’ve invested countless hours into refining the choke, and I’ve experienced all kinds of resistance on the mat.
 Thus, I understand at a deep level what makes the choke work and what factors can neutralize or eliminate the threat.

 And for that reason, I can’t remember how long it’s been since anyone has caught me with it.